splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 .. _export-data-table:

 You can export data from the :strong:`Data Table` tab to a CSV file.
-To do this, click the :strong:`Export as CSV` icon at the top right of the tab.
+To do this, select the :strong:`Export as CSV` icon at the top right of the tab.

 .. _chart-events: